-Milk is one of the staple foods in India, and it is highly nutritious but also has a short shelf life and thus requires special handling and processing for delivery to end consumers.
-As milk is an excellent medium for the growth of microorganisms and sine that can cause spoilage and health impact on consumers, special treatment and processing measures are undertaken to preserve it nutritious value while extending its shelf life.
-The following figure indicates the value chain of the dairy industry, from raw milk to the final products delivered to consumers.
+Milk is one of the staple foods for India and is highly nutritious but also has short shelf life and thus requires special handling and processing to deliver it to the end consumers.
+As milk provide excellent medium for the growth of microorganisms and it can cause spoilage and health impact on consumers, thus special treatment and processing are undertaken to preserve it nutritious value and also at the same time extend its shelf life.
+The following figure indicates the value chain of dairy industry, from raw milk to final products delivered to the consumers.